Bhagavad Geeta: Chapter 1, Verses 24–37

 nihatya dhārtarāṣṭrānnaḥ kā prītiḥ syājjanārdana,

-By killing these sons of Dhritarashtra, what pleasure will there be O Janardhana (Sri Krishna)?
+1.36.
+By killing these sons of Dhritarashtra, what pleasure will there be O Janardhana (Shri Krishna)?
 Sin certainly must come upon us by killing these aggressors/felons.

-Seeing Krishna silent, Arjuna continues to put forth his argument with his misinterpretation of what the scriptures say regarding sin.
-Krishna remains silent, understanding that Arjuna is hysterically venting out, and that it’s best to let a mentally confused person bring out everything in his mind and exhaust himself.
+Seeing Krishna silent, Arjuna continues to put forth his argument with his misinterpretation of what the scriptures say about sin.
+Krishna remains silent.
+He understands that Arjuna is hysterically venting out.
+Krishna knows it’s best to let a mentally confused person bring out everything in his mind and exhaust himself.

 Chapter 1, Verse 37